antoinekk/chess-tournament/README.md

 $ cd ../path/to/the/folder
 ```

-3. Create a virtual environement :
+3. Create a virtual environment :
 ```
 $ python -m venv env
 ```

-4. Activate your environement :
+4. Activate your environment :
 ```
 $ source env/bin/activate
 ```